nogahighland/beautiful-log/README.md

 # TODOs

-- [ ] Is is smarter to call a method with a block when customize log style?
-- [ ] Customize log _header_ style according to its severity
 - [ ] Specs
 - [ ] Publish as a gem (remoeve beta)
+- [ ] Is is smarter to pass a proc/block to customize log style?